Danevang, Texas

 Danevang is an unincorporated community in southern Wharton County, in the U.S. state of Texas.
 The rural community is located south of El Campo on State Highway 71 (SH 71).
-The name Danevang means Dane Meadow.
-The town was founded in the 1890s mostly by Danes who migrated from the American Midwest.
-After a period of prosperity people began moving away in the 1920s.
 The community's church was still open in 2013.

 History

-Danevang was established by Danish settlers in 1895.
+The town was founded in 1894, mostly by Danes who migrated from the American Midwest.

+An obelisk stands on the church's lawn, chronicling the community's triumphs and tragedies.
+Tombstones in the local cemetery are almost entirely Danish.

+Danevang has been given the nickname "Danish Capital of Texas".

 Geography

-Danevang is on SH 71 at County Road 424 a distance of 10.8 mi south of El Campo and 8.5 mi north of Midfield in Matagorda County.
-Near the crossroads is a US post office, several agricultural storage buildings and a number of dwellings.
+Danevang is on SH 71 at County Road 424, a distance of 10.8 mi south of El Campo and 8.5 mi north of Midfield in Matagorda County.
+Near the crossroads are a US post office, several agricultural storage buildings, and several dwellings.
 The Danish Heritage Museum is 1.0 mi to the south at the junction of SH 71 and FM 441.
 The Danevang Lutheran Church is a short distance to the east of the museum on County Road 426.
 Land under agriculture surrounds the homes and other buildings at the site.
+Danevang is also located 47 mi south of Columbus, and 85 mi southwest of Houston.